MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 #### Task 2: Create an Azure managed disk by using an ARM template

-1. In the Azure portal, search for and select **Template deployment**.
+1. In the Azure portal, search for and select **Template deployment (deploy using custom templates)**.

 1. On the **Custom deployment** blade, click **Build your own template in the editor**.